scheingraber/vimdows-ng/README.md

 	u, <Shift> r                           Undo, redo
 	/, n                                   Find, next found result (Uses Ctrl + F and F3)

-### Some more advanced mappings in normal mode provided by vimdows-ng
+### Some advanced mappings in normal mode provided by vimdows-ng
 	Keys									Function
 	====									========
 	a, A 									append at cursor / end of line